Cash-Out Refinance in Retirement: When It Helps and When to Be Careful

 See If a Cash-Out Refinance Fits Your Retirement Plan

 Home equity decisions are retirement planning decisions.
-Before you move forward, it’s worth modeling your new monthly floor, your break-even timeline, any tax implications, and how the plan holds up during market and healthcare stress tests.
-If you want a clear answer based on your numbers, schedule a complimentary consultation with a CFP® professional at Bauman Wealth Advisors.
+Before you move forward, it is worth modeling your new monthly floor, your break-even timeline, the tax implications, and how the plan holds up under market and healthcare stress tests.
+Reviewing the decision alongside your broader comprehensive retirement planning picture, including your Retirement Planning Checklist (5 Years Before You Retire) goals, leads to a far better outcome than evaluating it on its own.

 Related Articles